viesure/mobile-qa-interview/README.md

 The maven-surefire-plugin, will execute the file that is given to it inside the `<suiteXmlFile>` tags. here, I did not set any other parameters ( like run paralell or threadCount). these are set inside the `paralellTestng.xml` file (so there's no conflict).

+`paralellTestng.xml` curretnly has 2 tests that will run paralelly, each test starts the `RegressionTestRunner.java` file with different device parameters.

-For the cucumber tests, I have set up global hooks in `GlobalHooks.java` and the code execution will start in the @Before method called setUp.
+For the cucumber tests, I have set up global hooks in `GlobalHooks.java` and the code execution will start in the `@Before` method called setUp.
 This method moves the Allure report history, into the results folder, and also initalizes my drivers.
 The drivers are being initalized by the given device parameter in `paralellTestng.xml` (also if the parameter happens to be missing for some reason, the code defaults to 'pixel' ).

 After getting the device parameter or the default device, based on the parameter a property file will be loaded with that device's data and used for the capabilities, and setting up the remote URL.

 When this is done, the execution moves to execute the runner(s) defined in `paralellTestng.xml`.
-The current runner is the `RegressionTestRunner.java` that runs scenarions tagged with @regression
+The current runner is the `RegressionTestRunner.java` that runs scenarions tagged with `@regression`

 #### Cucumber